cmu-sei/juneberry/docs/whatis.md

 format, control the characteristics of the experiment, such as which models to use, training datasets, evaluation datasets, and the types of reports and graphics to generate for comparison purposes.

-Some of the key features of Juneberry:
+Some key features of Juneberry:
 * Primarily config driven, so users spend more time designing experiments in a platform independent way and less time writing/testing/debugging code
 * Support for multiple backends, providing a level playing field suitable for making comparisons
 * An emphasis on reproducible results